-- Make sure that your wood deck is evenly polished before putting away your drum sander.
+- Ensure your wood deck is evenly polished before putting away your drum sander.

-In conclusion, sanding drums are economical and suitable for a range of woodworking projects.
+In conclusion, sanding drums are economical and suitable for various woodworking projects.
 This makes them far more popular than similar sanders, like the orbital sander and the random orbital sander.

 - Grain and Sheen: Teak Oil versus Danish Oil Uncovered - January 10, 2024